-The below list of ingredients that are commonly found in cosmetics and may be derived from animals and/or their by-products.
+We compiled this list so consumers can shop more ethically.
+Below is a list of ingredients that are commonly found in mainstream cosmetics and may be derived from animals and/or their by-products.
 Some of these ingredients can also be plant-derived or made synthetic.
-It’s best to check with the source to know if you are purchasing Vegan or not.
+It is always best to check with the source to know if you are purchasing Vegan or not.

 Albumen: Found in eggs, milk, muscles, blood, and many vegetable tissues and fluids.
 In cosmetics, albumen is usually derived from egg whites and used as a coagulating agent.